 Dividing the Family Business in Divorce

-If you’re contemplating divorce and have a family business, contact George Gelb today for a FREE consultation.
-He will answer all your questions and walk you through the process so you can determine the proper course of action for your best interests.
+If you’re contemplating divorce and have a family business, contact us today for a FREE consultation.
+We will answer all your questions and walk you through the process so you can determine the proper course of action for your best interests.
 (561) 748-8000

 If you’re the owner of a business or the spouse of the owner of a business, and you are going through a divorce, you may be concerned about where the business will go to.
 Are you entitled to all the profits, or does your spouse get to share in them as well?
 Do you get to keep running the business, or will it have to be sold or liquidated?

 These are very valid and important questions to answer.
-George Gelb has over 35 years of experience handling divorce cases of all kinds, and he is well versed in issues surrounding dividing the family business in divorce cases.
+Our team has over 35 years of experience handling divorce cases of all kinds, and we’re well versed in issues surrounding dividing the family business in divorce cases.

 Step 1: Classification

 First things first, the business must be classified as either separate property or marital property.
 Simply put, separate property is property that one spouse owned or inherited before marriage, and marital property is property that one or both spouses acquired during the marriage.

 But it’s not always that cut and dried.
 Separate property can be anything that is designated as such in a prenuptial or postnuptial agreement.
 Separate property can also become marital property if it is commingled with marital property or if income from separate property is used to support the marriage.

 The next step is to determine how much the business is worth.
 Sometimes an expert called a forensic accountant is called upon to examine the business and determine its value.
 Forensic accountants are often needed for couples with complex financial portfolios.